John Smith claimed to be 137, but ever since his death people have been trying to prove him wrong.

 In 1922, a man named John Smith died.

-He was a Chippewa Indian living in the northern woods of Minnesota, spending most of his life in Lake of the Woods on Cass Lake.
+He was a Chippewa Indian living in the northern woods of Minnesota, spending most of his life by Lake of the Woods and Cass Lake.

 The Chippewa people referred to him as Ga-Be-Nah-Gewn-Wonce, which translates roughly to “wrinkled meat.”
 The nickname probably came from his face’s wrinkled, leathery appearance, famous for miles around.

 After all, when you’re 137, you’re bound to get a few wrinkles.

 According to the Chippewa people, eyewitness accounts, and John Smith himself, he was 137 when he died, putting his birth year at 1785.